mvwestendorp/zotero/CONFLICTS.rst

 In fact, that did not work out well at all.
-When only the installer ID is changed in Juris-M, the clash of classIDs in the second of the two to hit the Extension Manager to barf: the first-loaded extension is destroyed, and the second fails to load.
+When only the installer ID is changed in Juris-M, the clash of classIDs in the second of the two to hit the Extension Manager cause it to barf: the first-loaded extension is destroyed, and the second fails to load.
 What the user sees is ... nothing.
 Both extensions appear in the Add-Ons, but neither produces any UI.
 Very bad.